 There are a lot of changes to welfare benefits which may affect you and the amount of benefits you receive.
 The government are now using Universal Credit as a way to pay people in one single monthly payment rather than making several payments for different benefits and tax credits.
 It also means that you are now responsible for paying your rent rather than the government.

 By 2020 the government want everybody who is receiving certain benefits to be using Universal Credit so it’s important you are ready for the changes.
 If you are looking to make a benefit claim or you are already on benefits, see our ‘What is universal credit and how will it affect me?’ page for more help.

-If you need help advice or guidance about claiming benefits your local Citizens Advice Bureau (CAB) can assist you, find your local CAB branch online.
+You can also get help advice or guidance about claiming benefits from your local Citizens Advice Bureau (CAB), find your local CAB branch online.